Choose another writer in this calendar:

 Mathilde Mauté, was expecting a baby – and fled with the teenaged

-Rimbaud to London in 1872 to live a Bohemian life.
+Rimbaud to London in 1872.
 Most of the time

 they lived in poverty and abused drink and drugs.
 Rimbaud accepted